SentorG/NewPlatPatch/README.md

 # Platinum IronMON - GIGA Patch Updates
 A list of the updates I have made to the official IronMON patch for Pokémon Platinum.<br><br>A big thanks to PyroMike for all his help and Arex for initially making the first changes.
 Many thanks to Toxxxyn for his help and support when I was streaming the patch development in my Discord server.
 Lastly, a big thanks to all the streamers who helped me test the early release of the first patch.
 We had two people win with it!!
 <br><br>
-I have added snow falling in Twinleaf town (because it's a vibe) but this does technically give an IronMON runner a slight advantage if the fishing pivot has Magic Guard, Ice Body or Snow Cloak.<br>As there might be some controversy over whether this should be included, I have created a snowy version **AND** a clean version.
-The version with snow included will be specified at the start of the file name in the releases as **"snowy"**.
-<br><br>
 Furthermore, I have included two versions of each patch- one with the Frame Limiter on and one with the Frame Limiter off.
 The patch with the file name **"FLX"** has the Frame Limiter turned off (fast).
 <br><br>
 To patch your legally acquired Pokémon Platinum ROM, go to **https://www.marcrobledo.com/RomPatcher.js/** and use the .xDelta patch of your choice provided in the release section.<br>**Please note:** this patch requires the **1.0 Version** of Platinum to work correctly.<br>If you find anything wrong with my patches, or have any suggestions for improvements, please let me know through my DMs on Discord.
 You can find me in the **[IronMON Discord server](https://discord.com/invite/jFPYsZAhjX) (user ID: sentor_g)**.